Gravitational constant

 constant is a

-fundamental physical constant, a gravitational interaction constant.
+fundamental physical constant, a constant of gravitational interaction.

-The gravitational constant G is a key quantity in Newton's law of
+gravitational constant G is a key quantity

-universal gravitation.
+in Newton's law of universal gravitation.

 Contents